JohnDCode/JohnDCode.github.io/_posts/2025-07-18-Backtesting-Engine.md

 ### Conclusion

 Altogether, this framework can be used for all kinds of backtesting operations.
-Traders can quickly put together backtests with the above methodology, or build on the shared library to create fully fledged backtesting engines.
+Traders can quickly put together backtests with the above methodology or build on the shared library to create fully fledged backtesting engines.